Circles to Degrees Conversion

-Enter your circle value in the form below to get the value calculated in degrees.
+Enter the angle in circles below to get the value converted to degrees.

-Converting a circle angle measurement to a degree measurement involves multiplying your angle by the conversion ratio to find the result.
-A circle is equal to 360 degrees, so to convert simply multiply by 360.
+To convert a circle measurement to a degree measurement, multiply the angle by the conversion ratio.
+One circle is equal to 360 degrees, so use this simple formula to convert:

 A circle is the equivalent of 1 revolution around a circle, or 360°.

 A circle is sometimes also referred to as a revolution.
 Circles can be abbreviated as cir, for example 1 circle can be written as 1 cir.

 A degree is a measure of angle equal to 1/360th of a revolution, or circle.
 The number 360 has 24 divisors, making it a fairly easy number to work with.
 There are also 360 days in the Persian calendar year, and many theorize that early astronomers used 1 degree per day.

 The degree is an SI accepted unit for angle for use with the metric system.
 A degree is sometimes also referred to as a degree of arc, arc degree, or arcdegree.
 Degrees can be abbreviated as °, and are also sometimes abbreviated as deg.
 For example, 1 degree can be written as 1° or 1 deg.

 Degrees can also be expressed using minutes and seconds as an alternative to using the decimal form.
 Minutes and seconds are expressed using the prime (′) and double-prime (″) characters, although a single-quote and double-quote are often used for convenience.